 Purchasing and installing a home energy monitor provides the most immediate method by which we can all care about our environment.
 Studies suggest that such awareness can lead to decreases in energy consumption on the order of 10% or more.
 Per our discussion above, this decrease corresponds directly to a similar reduction in carbon emissions.
 This is why Emporia developed its own platform for measuring usage data directly and delivering that data back to consumers in real time on their mobile devices.

-In developing our own platform, we at Emporia clearly looked at other options available on the market.
+In developing our own platform, we at Emporia clearly determined to examine the options available on the market.
 We feel that our solution combines the best of the offerings available — and does so at highly favorable pricing.
 We summarize our findings and provide a convenient comparison table here.

 Care By Offsetting Impact with Carbon Credits